shrinidhi111/wireguard-aws/README.md

 # Install and use AWS-based Wireguard
 Scripts automate the installation and use of Wireguard on AWS with Ubuntu Server 18.04

+## Changelog in this fork

+1. Saves private key of the client.
+2. Saves the PNG file of the QR code generated.
+3. Default IP shows the external IP of the server.
+4. Default port is 443.
+5. Automatically takes the default interface of the system.
+6. Option to allow client only from private IPs.

 ## How use

 ### Installation